By attending the New Tech Skill Center, junior and senior-level high school students have the opportunity to:

 ·Daily/weekly bulletins, which inform students of school and class activities, pictures, graduation information, scholarships, testing information and dates, etc. Most of this information is distributed during Advisory.

-Information: Students who have morning Skill Center will not be in Advisory.
+Information: Students who have morning classes at Skill Center will not be in Advisory.
 Therefore, daily and weekly bulletins are available on top of the Skill Center file cabinet which is located in the Counseling Center.
 Each morning Skill Center student will have a personalized file.
 Information in this file can be picked up on a daily basis.

 Visit their website at www.skillscenter.com for more information.